-Microbicides are gels, films, or suppositories that can kill or neutralize viruses and bacteria.
+Microbicides are rings, gels, films, or inserts that can kill or neutralize viruses and bacteria.
 Researchers are studying both vaginal and rectal microbicides to see if they can prevent sexual transmission of HIV.
-A safe, effective, and affordable microbicide against HIV could help to prevent many new infections.
+A safe, effective, desirable, and affordable microbicide against HIV could help to prevent many new infections.

 Can Microbicides Prevent HIV Infection?

-The answer to this question now appears to be “Yes”—though more studies are needed to be sure.
+The answer to this question now appears to be “Yes, to a modest degree.”

 For now, the best forms of protection against sexual transmission of HIV continue to be:

 - PrEP for people who do not have HIV but are at very high risk of getting it.

 - Antiretroviral therapy for people who have HIV, to reduce their risk of transmitting the virus to their sexual partners.